Dieser Inhalt ist nur auf Englisch verfügbar. Bei Fragen zur Arbeitsgruppe, wenden Sie sich bitte an den sDiv-Koordinator Dr. Marten Winter.

 - Each proposal needs at least one iDiv member as participant or PI/Co-PI. sDiv encourages all candidates to be pro-active in communicating with suitable project partners (assistance of the sDiv coordinator Marten Winter if needed).

-Please read all sDiv call documents thoroughly!
-Submit the final proposal (using the proposal template below) via the iDiv application portal (as PDF file).
+Submit the final proposal using the proposal templates below via the iDiv application portal (as a PDF file).

 General information material

 Proposal description and template for working group projects

 - sDiv Call Description for Working Groups (PDF)

 Proposal description and template for individual postdoc projects

 Following our sixth sDiv call, we received many proposals of very high scientific quality.
 After discussion of the internal and external reviews, the sDiv Board decided to fund 7 working groups including 1 postdoc, 2 individual postdoc positions and 9 sabbatical positions as followed:

 Microbial community assembly: establishing general ecological principles responsible for turnover in microbial communities

 Reaching for the sky: Unravelling global patterns and processes to explain convergent evolution of woodiness in angiosperms